The-Bevilacqua-Lab/identifying_and_analyzing_shifted_wobble/README.md

 python step_6_data_extraction_structure.py 'results/data-from-step-5.csv' '1' or '2'
 ```
 ### 7. step_7_filter_and_quality_check.py
 This script will check the hydrogen bond quality and filter out those with poor quality.
+In this step the source organism and RNA type (column name: 'Molecule') items will also be generalized, therefore, examples such as '16S rRNA', '16S ribosomal RNA', or '16S RIBOSOMAL RNA' will be considered the same RNA in the later steps.
+However, after executing this step, you might need to manually check for any inconsistency in organism or RNA type information, specifically, the RNA type examples with 'RNA (X-MER)' where X is the length of RNA, if X is comparable with the lengths other RNA types from the same organism, you can replace the 'RNA (X-MER)' with the name of other RNA types.
 The script requires the CSV file generated in step 6 and an integer input to specify the register: enter '1' for the standard G•U wobble or '2' for the shifted G•U wobble.
 ```sh
 python step_7_filter_and_quality_check.py 'results/data-from-step-6.csv' '1' or '2'
 ```